 A caterpillar chews on a leaf as its vibrations trigger a defense mechanism.
 A network of trees and fungi communicates across an entire forest.
 Plants are the enigmatic and the mysterious, the fascinating and the remarkable.
 But how can we comprehend and appreciate them without being botanists ourselves?
 BOTSOT is the Botanical Sonification Toolbox – a series of tools and instruments made for Max that explore invisible communications, information and structures within plant species, all through the sonification of data and plants’ environments.
 It aims to extend people’s knowledge and understanding of botanical life by revealing a world that is often only visible to scientists.
 Using the physical data and characteristics of any given species, BOTSOT allows for comparisons and deeper insights into plants through the medium of music.
-It is the result of a large amount of collected data, recordings and experimentation, as well as collaboration with botanists from the University of Sydney.
+It is the result of a large amount of collected data, recordings and experimentation through collaboration with Associate Professor Rosanne Quinnell from the University of Sydney.
 It operates through a series of modular sonification tools, each of which works with every other tool in the toolbox.
 For example, the ‘Shape Sequencer’ might create rhythms from an outline of a flower, which is then in turn used to trigger the ‘Keyword Synth’, a synthesizer based on the description of the same flower.
 Sonic possibilities are endless, with the end goal being the creation of interesting, meaningful new music that embodies the unseen world of plants.

 The DNA Sequencer turns sections of a plant's DNA sequence into rhythmic values.
 Much like the bases of DNA are translated into proteins in living organisms, the bases of DNA are in this case being translated into rhythmic values - for example, Adenine might translate to a crotchet whereas Guanine might translate to a semiquaver.
 'Noncoding' DNA makes up a large percentage of any given genome, thus, sequences of DNA are chosen based on their relevance to the species - for instance, a particular sequence that is said to contribute to a Jacaranda's purple coloured flowers.